 Sketchbook 9"x12" with Ciao Markers

-The winter is when I like to do the bulk of my learning and creative work so got into the book with my sketchbook and did a few studies of the style of Art Deco.
+Winter is when I like to do the bulk of my learning and creative work, so I got into the book with my sketchbook and did a few studies of the Art Deco style.

 Art Deco: 1930 Tropical Nude Vase